Planning granted for Abermule Business Park plans

 The council will now develop the business park and construct six business units as well as a recycling bulking facility after it purchased the 1.7 hectare site from the Welsh Government last year.

-The site already has the basic infrastructure in place after construction work was carried out several years ago as part of the Severn Valley Regeneration Programme, which was funded by European Regional Development Funding and the Welsh Government.
+The site already has the basic infrastructure in place after construction work was carried out several years ago as part of the Severn Valley Regeneration Programme.
+This programme was funded by European Regional Development Funding and the Welsh Government.

 Development works are likely to start early in 2019 with the council intending to develop the park in a number of phases.

-The six businesses units planned for the site will be for local businesses to establish themselves and expand while the recycling bulking facility will be for materials that are collected from households and will be bulked up at site before being transported to re-processors.
+The six businesses units planned for the site will be for local businesses to establish themselves and expand.
+The recycling bulking facility will be for materials that are collected from households and will be bulked up at site before being transported to re-processors.

 Cllr Phyl Davies, Cabinet Member for Highways, Recycling and Assets, said: "I'm delighted that this application has been approved.